18F/health-tracking-course/collections/_rubric/id-medium-1.md

 For each resource you find, add it to a document, and make a few notes about why that link/resource is of interest.

+**Timer**: {% include countdowntimer minutes=30 %}

-When you are done, come back together as a group.
+**When you are done, come back together as a group**.
 Open a shared document, and paste your resources in, and take turns presenting what you found.
 What will result is a catalog of resources and tools that you might expect to see states and their vendors putting into practice when they are engaged in a healthy devops cycle.

 # Contractualizing DevOps (30m, solo)